 Make Your Marketing Simple

-Another big reason why people aren’t ready to buy is because what you’re selling is just part of a bigger problem they need resolved.
+Another big reason why people aren’t ready to buy is that what you’re selling is just part of a bigger problem that needs to be resolved.

 So, if they buy what you’re selling, they have to figure all of the rest of it out, too.
 That’s a headache—one that can keep them from converting.